TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Abstract

 \section{Abstract}

 Multimodal large language models (MLLMs) excel at general video understanding but struggle with fast, high-frequency sports like tennis, where rally clips are short yet information-dense.
 To systematically evaluate MLLMs in this challenging domain, we present TennisTV, the first and most comprehensive benchmark for tennis video understanding.
 TennisTV models each rally as a temporal-ordered sequence of consecutive stroke events, using automated pipelines for filtering and question generation.
-It covers 9 tasks from the stroke level to the rally level and includes 2943 human-verified questions.
+It covers 8 tasks from the stroke-level to the rally-level and includes 2527 human-verified questions.
 Evaluating 17 representative MLLMs, we provide the first systematic assessment of tennis video understanding.
-Results reveal substantial shortcomings and yield two key insights: (i) frame-sampling density should be tailored and balanced across tasks, and (ii) improving temporal grounding is essential for stronger reasoning.
+Results yield two key insights: (i) frame-sampling density should be tailored and balanced across tasks, and (ii) improving temporal grounding is essential for stronger reasoning.
+Our dataset can be found in this \href{https://modelscope.cn/datasets/FDUBay/TennisTV}{url}.